 Oscar Hernández, a portly local resident with a creased face and graying hair, claims to have invented the drink almost 40 years ago, during his daily shift selling seasoned cucumbers and jicama at his roadside stand.
 "I used to prepare these drinks for myself to keep cool in the heat, but customers would arrive and ask what they were," he tells me.
 "It looks like you're sucking up blood when you drink one, so I decided to call them vampiros."

 Hernández's customers soon began asking if he would prepare them one of his strange red drinks.
 At first he decided to give them away for free in a bid to keep his clients coming back to his fruit stand.
-Few travelers used to come through town back then, he explains, so he saw the vampiros as nothing more than a means of keeping regular clients happy.
+Few travellers used to come through town back then, he explains, so he saw the vampiros as nothing more than a means of keeping regular clients happy.

 "People started drinking two or three each time they came, so I decided to start selling them," he says.
 "I used to sell them in cups but these would spill in people's cars, so I started selling them in plastic bags.
 It's practical and cheap and our customers like it that way."